 Culross (again formerly of Malevolent Creation) and Humlack were recruited for The Only Law Is Survival.
 In the meanwhile, Symons would also join Malevolent Creation.
 Humlack left the fold unwilling to tour and the band opened for Malevolent Creation in Europe with Julian 'Xaphan' Hollowell of Kult Ov Azazel and Demonic Christ.
 Another tour would be scheduled for Europe in the summer of 2003.
 This would be followed with the announcement that a new album is being planned.

 2004's Mosh Pit Murder featured live recordings captured on the band's 2000 tour with SOD.
 The set was taken from a Michigan show.
 The CD featured a 1996 demo as bonus material.
-Former Massacre singer Kam Lee was invited to perform the vocals on the band’s next album in 2007.
+Former Massacre singer Kam Lee was invited to perform the vocals on the band’s next album in 2007, but the union did not happen.
+Dan Simpson joined on drum in 2014.
+Mike Dickson was on vocals.

 HATEPLOW - THE ONLY LAW IS SURVIVAL - PAVEMENT